Alternative Provision at BCE

 On-Site or Hybrid learning

-A Develop pathway includes pre, mid and end of programme assessments, with targets, milestones, recommendations and student portfolio for the setting to use in future reintegration planning.
+A Develop pathway includes pre, mid and end of programme assessments, with targets, milestones, recommendations and student portfolio for future reintegration, therapeutic and vocational planning.
 Students work towards accredited academic options and build their mindset for integration and life skills.

-Options for Years 9, 10 and 11 include Pearson BTEC Art and Design, Creative Media, Vocational Studies and Personal Growth and Wellbeing.
+Options for Years 9, 10 and 11 include Pearson BTEC Art and Design, Creative Media, Vocational Studies, Performing Arts, Functional Skills and Personal Growth and Wellbeing.

-Choose from Awards in Leadership Skills Foundation: I Can Lead, Volunteering, Environmental Leadership, STEM Leadership.
+Choose from Awards in Leadership Skills Foundation: I Can Lead, Volunteering, Environmental Study, STEM Leadership, Dance Leadership.

-LAMDA Certificates in Communication for individuals or groups.
+LAMDA Certificates in Communication, speech and language, verse and prose, for individuals or small groups.

 -